Want to pay less tax on your crypto? Here's the top strategies to legally avoid crypto taxes in the US.

-Koinly also supports a variety of cost basis methods - including FIFO, LIFO, HIFO and ACB.
+Koinly also supports a variety of cost basis methods - including FIFO, LIFO and HIFO and.
 You can change these in the settings and see how they affect your crypto taxes.

 Koinly doesn’t just save you hours of spreadsheets and math - it also saves you hours you’d spend filling out forms.
 For US investors, Koinly can generate pre-filled forms, ready to submit to the IRS or your tax portal, including:

 - IRS Form 8949 & Schedule D